 The argument (ConLaw mavens will recognize) is not novel.
 Justice Joseph Story rolled it out in Martin v.
 Hunter’s Lessee (1816).
 (Chief Justice John Marshall had recused himself .
 He had a financial interest in the underlying dispute and probably also wrote the briefs.
 A bit much, even in those days.)
 The general consensus is that Story’s position is over the top.
 It is hard—not impossible, but hard—to square with the fact that Congress doesn’t have to establish inferior courts; that it may under Article III make “regulations” and “exceptions” with respect to federal court jurisdiction; with the fact that the First Congress, in the 1789 Judiciary Act, enacted provisions that contravene Story’s position (Sections 11 and 12, if you must know); and with a slew of nineteenth century Supreme Court decisions that embrace a very latitudinarian understanding of Congress’s authority under Article III.
 The Partnership brief handles the difficulty deftly: whatever one may think about the authority of Congress, it says, there’s no warrant for the federal courts’ renunciation of diversity jurisdiction.
 Yet the courts often do so, often for no better reason than that they’re kind of busy with search-and-seizure cases or evolving standards of decency (my snark).
 Helpfully, the brief supplies an inventory of made-up doctrines that have no other purpose except to evade diversity jurisdiction.
 The Supreme Court has utilized its discretionary cert process to develop a finely wrought position on drug-sniffing dogs while letting the commerce of the United States go to pot.
 That pernicious sensibility is the target of the Partnership’s brief.
 Good.
 Nay, terrific.

-More remarkable still, the brief was penned by none other than Charles J. Cooper of Cooper & Kirk.
+More remarkable still, the brief was penned by none other than Charles J. Cooper (link no longer available) of Cooper & Kirk.
 Mr. Cooper is a great lawyer and experienced Supreme Court advocate with impeccable conservative credentials: he clerked for Justice (later Chief Justice) William H. Rehnquist and then served the Reagan revolution in its infancy, first (beginning in 1981)at the Civil Rights Division and later as Assistant Attorney General at the Office of Legal Counsel.
 And then this: Charles Cooper is the one of the most vehement states’ rights guy I have ever known.
 That position is not inherently inconsistent with the Standard brief—au contraire: diversity jurisdiction serves to protect states and their citizens from mutual horizontal aggression and exploitation, and it’s hard to see how making room for more such conduct could improve the position of states overall.
 It is, however, quite at odds with the conservative sensibilities at the time of the Reagan revolution.
 At the time, conservatives at DoJ and elsewhere noodled over abolishing diversity jurisdiction.
 Federal imposition!
 Federal courts on a rampage!
 Judicial imperialism!
 Let states be states!
 Etc.

 While I have no idea whether Chuck Cooper shared those sentiments at the time, his brief surely signals a big change in orientation.
 A states’ rights conservative citing Joseph Story and Alexander Hamilton (and, throughout the brief, William Crosskey of all people), in defense of a brutally “nationalist,” pro-fed courts position: we’ve come a long way from old orthodoxy.